Who He Is

 13 Items Across 9 Patent Families

-The portfolio is centered on surgical access and instrumentation — primarily cannula technology across three generations with US and European coverage.
+The portfolio is centered on surgical access and instrumentation, primarily cannula technology across three generations with US and European coverage.
 Every arthroscopic procedure requires a cannula.
 Daniel has been iterating and improving this core technology for over a decade.
-That is not a one-trick patent — that is a defensible family with depth.

 | Patent / App No. |